MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/x_axis_assembly.md

 ## Cable chain optional installation point

-You may wish to install the rest of the cable chain now to complete the X axis, however , it is often easier to thread your X axis motor and X endstop cables through the loose chain before installing it otherwise it can become quite a tight space to work in later.
+You may wish to install the rest of the cable chain now to complete the X axis, however it is often easier to thread your X axis motor and X endstop cables through the loose chain before installing it - otherwise it can become quite a tight space to work in later.

 ![](../resources/x_axis_assembly/y_axis_step_40.png)

 ---

-## X Endstop installation process
+## X-Endstop installation process

-To avoid the endstop getting damaged during the rest of the assembly its a good idea not to install it at this point, but rather install it when you do you’re wiring.
+To avoid the endstop getting damaged during the rest of the assembly, its a good idea not to install it at this point, but rather install it later with the rest of the wiring.

 ![](../resources/x_axis_assembly/y_axis_step_41.png)